 It is clear that the recent steep rise in mortgage rates has curved sales activity and shrunk affordability, and the result has been a drop in home prices in North Dakota.

 The roads are very well maintained by the Maintenance Division of the North Dakota Department of Transportation.
 Even during the colder months and the storm season, the DOT tries to minimize inconvenience for travelers.
 Most roads are constructed of concrete, not asphalt to withstand the severe winters.
 Also note that since North Dakota has relied on agriculture for most of its existence, its infrastructure is less extensive than in some other states.

-- Roads: There are two interstate highways: the I-94 that runs from east to west across the southern half of the state, and the I-29 that runs from north to south along the eastern border.
+- Roads: There are two interstate highways: the I-94 which runs from east to west across the southern half of the state, and the I-29 which runs from north to south along the eastern border.
 In addition, there are a number of state highways and county roads that connect urban areas.

 - Public Transportation: Most cities provide public transport in the form of regional buses within the city limits.
 Intercity transport is provided by Greyhound and Jefferson Lines.

 - Airports: Besides a number of regional airports, there are also three international airports in North Dakota.
 These are Hector International Airport, Grand Forks International Airport and Minot International Airport.